Airbus A350: A350-900ULR

 Designated as weight variant 13 (WV013), the MTOW of the ultra-long range -900ULR has been increased to 280 t and its fuel capacity increased from 141000 to 165000 L within existing fuel tanks, enabling up to 19-hour flights with a 9700 nmi range, the longest range of any airliner in service As of 2023.
 The MTOW is increased by 5 tonnes from the previously certified 275 tonnes variant.
 Because of the A350-900's fuel consumption of 5.8 tonnes per hour, it needs an additional 24 tonnes of fuel to fly 19 hours instead of the standard 15 hours: the increased MTOW and lower payloads will enable the larger fuel capacity.
 Non-stop flights could last more than 20 hours.
 The first −900ULR was rolled out without its engines in February 2018 for ground testing.
 Flight-tests after engine installation checked the larger fuel capacity and measured the performance improvements from the extended winglets.
 It made its first flight on 23 April 2018.

-There are no addition structural changes fitted to the A350-900ULR, therefore it retains the same type certificate and model name as the baseline A350-941.
+Because there are no additional structural changes to the A350-900ULR it retains the same type certificate and model name as the baseline A350-941.
 The larger fuel capacity is enabled by integrating a modified fuel system to make use of the extra spaces in the centre wing box, no auxiliary fuel tanks are fitted.
 Also the front cargo hold is disabled due to operational limits but can be reactivated depending on customer needs.

-Singapore Airlines, the launch customer and currently the only operator, uses its seven -900ULR aircraft on non-stop flights between Singapore and New York City and cities on the U.S. west coast.
+Singapore Airlines, the launch customer, uses its seven -900ULR aircraft on non-stop flights between Singapore and New York City and cities on the U.S. west coast.
 Singapore Airlines' seating is to range from 170 in largely business class seating up to over 250 in mixed seating.
 The planes can be reconfigured.
 They will have two seating classes.
 The airline received its first -900ULR on 23 September 2018, with 67 business class seats and 94 premium economy seats.
 On 12 October 2018, it landed the world's then-longest flight at Newark Liberty International Airport from Singapore Changi after 17 hours and 52 minutes, covering 16,561 km for a 15,353 km orthodromic distance.
 It burned 101.4 t of fuel to cover the route in 17 h 22 min: an average of t/h.
 As of 2022, the A350-900ULR is used on the longest flight in the world, Singapore Airlines Flights 23 and 24 from Singapore to New York JFK.

 At the 2015 Dubai Air Show, John Leahy noted the demand of the Persian Gulf airlines for this variant.
 In February 2018, Qatar Airways stated its preference for the larger -1000, having no need for the extra range of the -900ULR.
 Compared to the standard -900, the -900ULR additional value is likely around $2 million.